 Munchel, a Tennessee resident, was photographed in the Senate chamber carrying plastic restraints used by police to detain suspects.
 His tactical gear included patches that showed the logo of the Punisher, a comic book character, over the American flag and a “thin blue line” — indicating support of police — in the shape of Tennessee.

-The 30-year-old was booked into a Nashville jail Sunday afternoon.
-According to an interview with the Times of London, Munchel attended the rally with his mother, stating, “We wanted to show that we’re willing to rise up, band together and fight if necessary.
+The 30-year-old was booked into a Nashville jail on Jan.
+10. According to an interview with the Times of London, Munchel attended the rally with his mother, stating, “We wanted to show that we’re willing to rise up, band together and fight if necessary.
 Same as our forefathers, who established this country in 1776.
 It was a kind of flexing of muscles.”
 On Jan.
 16, Munchel’s mother, Lisa Marie Eisenhart, was also arrested.